Update - Reforms to the illegal logging laws (February 2018)

 - Deemed to comply arrangements for low-risk countries

 The RIS was informed by public consultation undertaken in late 2016.
-Forty-six
+Forty-six stakeholders provided submissions.

 We are here to help you comply with Australia’s illegal logging laws.
 These webpages provide a range of resources and guidance to better understand your obligations under the laws.

 You can also contact us for further information on how the laws operate and if they affect you:

 - phone during business hours on 1800 900 090 or if outside of Australia +61 2 6272 3933